rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

 We use the final dataset from Tabula Sapiens, which has already been subjected to quality control assessment, filtering, and normalization.
 While we won't go into the details of their pipeline here, these are available in their manuscript for the interested reader.
 In line with typical scRNA-seq workflows, we also subset the full set of ~22,000 genes down to a subset of 2,435 genes that have been marked as "highly variable genes" (HVGs) in the Tabula Sapiens dataset.
 This is a fairly standard step in scRNA-seq data processing workflows, as many genes are constitutively expressed across cell types, and thus provide little information for distinguishing between cell types.
 Highly variable gene selection was performed by the Tabula Sapiens Consortium following the methods and recommendations in Seurat<d-cite key="stuartComprehensiveIntegrationSingleCell2019"></d-cite>, a commonly used scRNA-seq data processing package.

-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig3_cell_type_hist.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig3_cell_type_hist.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
   Number of cells per cell type.
 Note that the majority of cell types have ~1000 examples, but that there's a long tail of highly represented cell types with up to 35k examples.
 </div>